Reheating in runaway inflation models via the evaporation of mini primordial black holes: Evolution of Mini PBHs and Their Remnants during a Kination Era

 the expansion rate has to be less than \cite{Simha:2008zj}

-where $H_\text{rad}$ is the Hubble parameter for a universe filled only with the Standard Model radiation fluid, which is made of photons, electrons, neutrinos and their antiparticles. $\Delta N_{\nu_\text{eff}}=3.28-3.046$ is the difference between the cosmologically measured value \cite{Planck:2018vyg, Cyburt:2004yc} and the SM prediction for the effective number of neutrinos.
-In our scenario, part of the total energy density $3H^2 M^2_\text{Pl}$ during BBN is reserved by the inflaton field and Eq. (\ref{Hbbn}) is equivalent to an upper bound on $\rho_\varphi/\rho_\text{rad}$ at BBN epoch.
+where $H_\text{rad}$ is the Hubble parameter for a universe filled only with the Standard Model radiation fluid, which is made of photons, electrons, neutrinos and their antiparticles.
+In our scenario, part of the total energy density $3H^2 M^2_\text{Pl}$ during BBN is reserved by the inflaton field and Equation (\ref{Hbbn}) is equivalent to an upper bound on $\rho_\varphi/\rho_\text{rad}$ at BBN epoch.
 For a field $\varphi$ that fast rolls, $\rho_\varphi=\dot{\varphi}^2/2$ a bound on the reheating temperature $T_\text{rh}\gtrsim {\cal O} (10)$ MeV has been mentioned \cite{Artymowski:2017pua}.
+We note that the value $0.234$ that normalizes Equation (\ref{Hbbn}) comes from the CMB data \cite{Planck:2018vyg}. $\Delta N_{\nu,\text{eff}}=3.28-3.046$ is the difference between the cosmologically measured value and the SM prediction for the effective number of neutrinos after $e^+ e^{-}$ annihilation \cite{Cyburt:2004yc, Iocco:2008va}.
+Apart from BBN, CMB anisotropy measurements also constrain the effective number of neutrinos \cite{Lesgourgues:2013sjj}.
+Increasing the radiation density (or $\Delta N_{\nu,\text{eff}}$) at the time of recombination increases the angular scale of the photon diffusion length on the CMB sky and this reduces power in the damping tail of the temperature spectrum.
+Therefore, at the time of recombination it has to be $\rho_\text{GW}/\rho_\gamma \leq (7/8)\Delta N_{\nu,\text{eff}}$.

-Let us now turn to GWs that give the stringent constraints to our scenario.
+We now turn to gravitational radiation that gives the stringent constraints to our scenario.